guy-murphy/inversion-dev/Inversion/api.md

 Produces a json representation of the dictionary.

 * `writer`: The json writer the json should be written to.
+## `P:Inversion.Collections.ConcurrentDataDictionary`1.Data`
+Provides an abstract representation of the objects data expressed as a JSON object.

+#### Remarks
+For this type the json object is created each time it is accessed.
+## `P:Inversion.Collections.ConcurrentDataDictionary`1.Item(System.String)`
+Provides indexed acccess tot he dictionary with the key provided.

+* `key`: The key used to index a key/value pair.

+**returns:**
+Returns the value associated with the specified key.

 ## `T:Inversion.Collections.DataCollection`1`
 An implementation of  [Inversion.Collections.IDataCollection`1](T-Inversion.Collections.IDataCollection`1)  as a simple  [System.Collections.Generic.List`1](T-System.Collections.Generic.List`1) .